 - 16. A student will register for a particular programme of study and for the units the student proposes to complete.
-The programme of study of a full-time student, other than one repeating part of the programme of study at a particular Level, must be to the value of not fewer than 120 credits in a session and of not fewer than 40 credits in any semester.
+The programme of study of a full-time student, other than one repeating part of the programme of study in a particular Year, must be to the value of not fewer than 120 credits in a session and of not fewer than 40 credits in any semester.
 A full-time student may register for more than 120 credits in any one session only with the permission of the Faculty.
 Where a unit is available at more than one point in the Regulations for a programme of study, a student may only register for the unit at one such point. - 17.
-A student will register for units to the value of not fewer than 120 credits at each of Level 2 and Level 3, of which not fewer than 90 credits will be at FHEQ Level 6 or above.
-A student at Level 4 will register for units to the value of not fewer than 120 credits.
-Not fewer than 120 credits of those taken at Levels 3 and 4 will be at FHEQ Level 7. - 18.
-Except where the Regulations for a programme of study expressly so provide or special permission is given under arrangements approved by the Vice-President of the Faculty, a unit which is available at Level 1 of any programme of study may not be taken by any student at a subsequent Level. - 19.
+A student will register for units to the value of not fewer than 120 credits in both Year 2 and Year 3, of which not fewer than 90 credits will be at FHEQ Level 6 or above.
+A student in Year 4 will register for units to the value of not fewer than 120 credits.
+Not fewer than 120 credits of those taken in Years 3 and 4 will be at FHEQ Level 7. - 18.
+Except where the Regulations for a programme of study expressly so provide or special permission is given under arrangements approved by the Vice-President of the Faculty, a unit which is available Year 1 of any programme of study may not be taken by any student in a subsequent Year. - 19.
 A student may amend the registration in respect of any semester with the consent of the Head of Department but not after the end of the third week of the relevant semester.
 Amendment to registration after the end of the third week of the relevant semester will be made only with the permission of the Faculty.